-When Brian Blair was a guest on episode 4 of The Genius Cast with Lanny Poffo, his appearance capped off a frenetic week involving his best friend, and hall of fame wrestler, Paul Orndorff.
+When Brian Blair was a guest on The Genius Cast, his appearance capped off a frenetic week involving his best friend, and hall of fame wrestler, Paul Orndorff.

-On The Genius Cast (listen above), Brian Blair shared stories about traveling with Paul Orndorff as well as his legendary toughness and shoot fights.
+Brian Blair shared stories about traveling with Paul Orndorff, as well as his legendary toughness and shoot fights.
 He also gave a health update about Orndorff, which is why Mr. Wonderful found himself as a viral topic on social media.

-The unexpected set of circumstances began two weeks ago when a message was posted by a wrestling fan on my Turnbuckle Magazine Facebook page.
-In that message was a link to a GoFundMe campaign for "Mr. Wonderful" Paul Orndorff that was launched by his son Travis Orndorff.
+The unexpected set of circumstances began when a wrestling fan posted a message on my Turnbuckle Magazine Facebook page.
+In that message was a link to a GoFundMe campaign for "Mr. Wonderful" Paul Orndorff launched by his son Travis Orndorff.

 If you would’ve asked for a list of 1980s wrestling stars who would likely end up in the situation of needing financial assistance, Paul Orndorff, who enjoyed many years as a main event star, would’ve been among the last names mentioned.

 Not only did Paul Orndorff enjoy a 24-year wrestling career largely as a top-of-the-card talent with the WWF and WCW, during his career, he was also in the main event of the first WrestleMania and main evented a card in Toronto in a match versus Hulk Hogan that drew nearly 80,000 fans.

 The GoFundMe campaign description said the funds were to pay three years of overdue property taxes on Paul Orndorff’s home and to purchase medication.
 If Paul didn’t get current on his property taxes by the end of September, his home would be sold by the bank.
 I could envision the eyes rolling as skeptical wrestling fans read this.